How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 When entering the workforce, sport psychologists typically focus on one of three primary specialties:

-Sport psychology can be used to help understand what motivates athletes and what makes them perform better.
-Professionals in this field are very knowledgeable and compassionate regarding the challenges and pressures that most athletes face today.
-Athletes that take advantage of counseling from a sport psychologist will often be better contenders and have more fulfilling careers.
+Sport psychology can help understand what motivates athletes and what makes them perform better.
+Professionals in this field are highly knowledgeable and compassionate about the challenges and pressures most athletes face today.
+Athletes who take advantage of counseling from a sports psychologist will often be better contenders and have more fulfilling careers.

 The combination of knowledge and command of mental and physical processes is what makes sports psychologists unique in the field.

-Many sports psychologists also have to hold a license from their state in order to practice clinical psychology.
-That level of licensure requires a doctorate in psychology at a minimum, along with a year or two of post-doctoral practice and passing scores on a national standard test, the EPPP (Examination for Professional Practice in Psychology).
+Many sports psychologists also need a state license to practice clinical psychology.
+That level of licensure requires a doctorate in psychology at a minimum, along with a year or two of postdoctoral practice and passing scores on the EPPP (Examination for Professional Practice in Psychology).

 The basic outline for your education is the same for any licensed clinical psychologist.
 Below is the complete educational path to qualifying for licensure:

 A combination of physical education and psychology is essential for starting a sport psychology career.
-Some colleges and universities might offer sport psychology bachelor’s degree programs, which include a blend of psychology courses and physical education courses.
-A sport psychology career, however, can also usually be started with a bachelor's degree in general psychology.
+Some colleges and universities offer sport psychology bachelor's degree programs that blend psychology and physical education courses.
+A career in sport psychology, however, can usually be started with a bachelor's degree in general psychology.
 A few aspiring sport psychologists, however, may even be able to begin their careers with a bachelor's degree in physical education.

-Because there are very few permanent sport psychology positions available for those with bachelor’s degrees, most individuals pursuing sport psychology careers also usually earn advanced degrees as well.
+Because there are very few permanent sport psychology positions available to those with bachelor's degrees, most individuals pursuing sport psychology careers also earn advanced degrees.
 Many universities offer master's and doctoral degree programs in sport psychology.

 Certification and Licensing for Sports Psychology

 There aren't any specific regulations about sports psychologists on the books.
 But almost all sports psychologists should expect to earn licensure as a clinical psychologist.
-It is important to check with the state board of licensing where you want to practice for licensing requirements and examinations.
+It's essential to check with the state licensing board where you want to practice for licensing requirements and examinations.

 "Becoming licensed can be valuable as employers tend to like hiring those who can work with sport and other personal issues.
 Also, it may be good to become a Certified Consultant, AASP."